oauth-wg/oauth-step-up-authn-challenge/main.md

 Furthermore, this specification defines additional `WWW-Authenticate` auth-param values to convey the authentication requirements back to the client.

 `acr_values`
-:   A space-separated string indicating, in order of preference, the authentication context class reference values that the protected resource requires the authentication event associated with the access token.
+:   A space-separated string listing the authentication context class reference values, in order of preference, one of which the protected resource requires for the authentication event associated with the access token.

 `max_age`